 Amenities/facilities: Cafeteria and restaurant, gift shop, accessible toilets

 Simply Emma Tips: Free admission for people with disabilities and a companion.
-Child under 10 also go free.
+Children under 10 also goes free.

 Address: Carrer de Mallorca, 401, 08013 Barcelona, Spain